leanprover-community/blog/posts/between-web-developer-and-perelman.md

 title: Between a Web Developer and Perelman
 slug: between-a-web-developer-and-perelman
 date: 2026-08-13 12:36:00+03:00
-tags: mathjax
 author: Ilya Krotikov
-description: A toy model of decomposition resistance between software engineering, formalization, and mathematical research.
+description: A toy model of decomposition resistance across software engineering, formalization, and mathematical research.
+has_math: true
+link: ''
+tags: ''
+type: text
 ---

 *A Toy Model of Decomposition Resistance*